Call now in confidence immediate help & advice 24/7

 They can last a week or even two weeks, and usually become severe after 2 – 3 days of withdrawing.

-Despite what most people think, withdrawing and detoxing from alcohol does not mean that you stop all of a sudden and go ‘cold turkey.’
+Despite what most people think, withdrawing and detoxing from alcohol at rehab does not mean that you stop all of a sudden and go ‘cold turkey.’

-Instead, the process will be gradual in order to ensure that you are withdrawing safely and are not putting your body at risk.
+Instead, the process will be gradual in order to ensure that you are withdrawing safely and are not putting your body at risk, giving you the best chance of having a safe and successful detox whilst at alcohol rehab in Stafford.

 Outpatient therapy at a rehab in Stafford